 - 1. Roll Call - 2.
-Public Comment

-Comments from the public are invited at this time.
+Public Comment - Comments from the public are invited at this time.
 Pursuant to NRS 241.020(3)(d)(7), the Board intends to limit to 3 minutes the time for an individual to speak and may impose reasonable restrictions on place or manner for such comment.
 No restriction will be imposed based on viewpoint.
 Comment will only be received on matters relevant to the Board's jurisdiction.
-The Board may discuss but is precluded from acting on items raised during Public Comment that are not on the agenda.

-- 3. Approval of the minutes from the State Infrastructure Bank Board of Directors meeting from August 16, 2021.
+The Board may discuss but is precluded from acting on items raised during Public Comment that are not on the agenda. - 3.
+Approval of the minutes from the State Infrastructure Bank Board of Directors meeting from August 16, 2021.
 (For discussion and possible action). - 4.
 Informational Item: Presentation on how the Infrastructure Investment and Jobs Act will benefit the State of Nevada Congressman Steven Horsford.
-(For discussion only).

-- 5. Informational Item: Presentation on the need to expand registered apprenticeship and apprenticeship readiness programs to capitalize on the Investing in Infrastructure and Jobs Act Rob Benner, Secretary Treasurer of the Building and Construction Trades of Northern Nevada.
+(For discussion only). - 5.
+Informational Item: Presentation on the need to expand registered apprenticeship and apprenticeship readiness programs to capitalize on the Investing in Infrastructure and Jobs

+- Act Rob Benner, Secretary-Treasurer of the Building and Construction Trades of Northern Nevada and William Stanley, Executive Secretary-Treasurer of the Southern Nevada Building Trades Unions.
 (For discussion only). - 6.
 Informational Item: Presentation on the AFL-CIO Housing Investment Trust and opportunities for partnerships with the Nevada State Infrastructure Bank Ted Chandler, Senior Managing Director of Strategic Initiatives for the AFL-CIO Housing Investment Trust (For discussion only). - 7.
-Approval of the necessary Bylaws for the operation of the State Infrastructure Bank, and direction to staff as appropriate.
+Approval of a 30-day public comment period for staff to solicit feedback on the Proposed Capital Allocation of the State Infrastructure Bank Fund and to report back to this Board regarding any such comments and approval to pursue the regulation making process where needed.
 (For discussion and possible action). - 8.
-Approval of the Financing Application for qualified borrowers of the State Infrastructure Bank, and direction to staff as appropriate.
+Approval of a 30-day public comment period for staff to solicit feedback on the Financing Application for qualified borrowers of the State Infrastructure Bank and to report back to this Board regarding any such comments and approval to pursue the regulation making process where needed.
 (For discussion and possible action). - 9.
-Informational Item: Board to receive an update on the search for an Executive Director of the State Infrastructure Bank (For discussion only). - 10.
-Public Comment.
+Approval of a 30-day public comment period for staff to solicit feedback on the establishment of criteria, policies, and guidelines for qualified borrowers and to report back to this Board regarding any such comments and approval to pursue the regulation making process where needed.
+(For discussion and possible action). - 10.
+Informational Item: Board to receive an update on the search for an Executive Director of the State Infrastructure Bank (For discussion only).

+11. Public Comment.